backand/docs/source/includes/_common_use_cases.md

 One of the common concerns with outsourcing the back end of an application is "What happens when I need something more from the server?"
 With Backand's actions, you have the opportunity to perform a number of different types of actions at several highly-configurable trigger points, and all in the context of your application's server!
 This can allow you to implement sensitive web calls to third parties, maintain complex analytics back-ends, and protect your sensitive data from attackers – all with a few clicks in Backand's application dashboard.
 While actions are not ideal for all situations, they should suffice for the vast majority of server-side activity that web apps most commonly need.

+## Connecting to Your App's Database
+While the schema editor offered by Backand's app dashboard can be a powerful tool for managing your application's data schema, sometimes there are ideas that the schema editor can't express.
+For these situations, it's often best to revert to a SQL interface, either using command-line SQL or a dedicated database administration tool like MySQL Workbench.
+In this post, we'll look at how you can access your Backand application's database using any third-party MySQL compatible database tool you desire, and how you can sync the changes with your Backand application once you've made your changes.

+###Connecting to Your Database
+Backand hosts all application databases as schemas in Amazon RDS.
+The benefit of this approach is that it easily allows us to make your database available to any third-party tool you like.
+In the Backand App Dashboard, you can find your application's database server information in the Settings -> Database panel.
+This contains the host URL, username, password, and schema name for your application.
+Simply input these connection values into your database administration tool of choice, and you are free to make changes to your database schema.

+###Synchronizing Changes
+Once you've made the necessary changes in your schema, you'll need to synchronize the changes with your Backand application.
+This is accomplished in the Backand Application Dashboard as follows:

+* Navigate to the "Model" panel, under "Objects"
+* Select the "Model Database" tab
+* After reviewing the text, click on the "Sync with Database" button

+Once you've pressed the Sync button, Backand will use reflection to determine your database's structure, and rebuild your app's REST API according to the changes it sees.

+###Moving Forward
+With this approach, you can greatly increase your data model's flexibility.
+By working with standard SQL queries, you can bypass the need for making complex changes to your application's data structure using only the provided editors.
+Anything that can be expressed in SQL is permitted, and Backand will automatically adapt to your database structure modifications.

 ## Working with Encrypted passwords
 One common case encountered when storing passwords is in how to manage password encryption - particularly for working with third parties.
 In this section, we'll explore encrypting a user's password, and comparing encrypted passwords with their plaintext equivalents to check for authorization.